-I enrolled on the Shell Graduate Programme in 2011, a year after finishing my six-month internship in the same technology department I’m in today.
+I enrolled on the Shell Graduate Programme in 2011, a year after finishing my six-month internship.
 As a graduate hire, I knew I’d be getting all the support and guidance I’d need to develop in a challenging industry.

 As a young student you often imagine the working world to be very cut throat, so I was surprised with how I found life at Shell.
 Our department is a close unit filled with diversity and a strong team spirit.
 The team has established a comfortable working environment and I feel right at home where I am.

 The value of accountability

 Over time my responsibilities have increased to the point where I feel I’m contributing to the organisation and benefitting from the people I work with.

 I like being creative, but the real joy I get from being able to resolve issues directly and provide the technical support that’s needed to help optimise the unit.
 I’m finding true value in all the things I do.